-Obama ‘Fired Up, Ready To Go’ On Trump Sabotage, Working ‘Quietly’ Behind Scenes
+Obama Working Behind Scenes On Trump Sabotage, Says Columnist

 — #TheResistance ???????? (@yourltldogtoo) January 21, 2017

-Apparently, at the former President’s instruction, the anti-Trump group will stir up havoc, targeting the White House and the new President.
+Allegedly, at the former president’s instruction, the anti-Trump group will stir up havoc, targeting the White House and the new president.

-The writer makes his case for Obama’s sabotage by referring to a string of messages the first African American President uttered in recent history.
-In the wake of an outcry over Donald Trump’s Immigration ban that centered on seven Muslim-majority countries, Barack tweeted that he was “heartened” by the peaceful protests.
+The writer makes his case for Obama’s sabotage attempt by referring to a string of messages the first African-American president uttered in recent history.
+In the wake of an outcry over Donald Trump’s immigration ban that centered on seven Muslim-majority countries, Barack tweeted that he was “heartened” by the peaceful protests.

 Barack Obama Criticizes Donald Trump’s Travel Ban, Says He’s ‘Heartened’ by Protesters https://t.co/jGG1csfFQS pic.twitter.com/lHqy6jhf7j